cypress-io/cypress-documentation/source/guides/guides/network-requests.md

 // trigger network calls by manipulating web app's user interface, then cy.wait('@new-user')
   .should('have.property', 'status', 201)
-// we can grab the XHR object again to run more assertions cy.wait('@new-user') // yields XHR object .its('request.body')
+// we can grab the completed XHR object again to run more assertions
+// using cy.get(<alias>)
+cy.get('@new-user') // yields the same XHR object .its('request.body')
   .should('deep.equal', {
     id: '101',